zach-chairez/Python-Learning-Experiences/mutable_vs_immutable.md

 # Mutable vs. Immutable Objects in Python

 ## Introduction
 Understanding the difference between **mutable** and **immutable** objects in Python is crucial for understanding how Python manages memory, creating bug-free code, and developing a fundamental comprehension of object oriented programming.
-I recently had a technical interview involving lists in Python which where a question similar to the following was asked:
+I recently had a technical interview involving lists in Python - the following code and question were given:

 ```python
 cool_list = [1,2,3,4]